 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor's Credit Ratings Services.
 The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
+Additional selection criteria are also applied after this initial criteria is applied.
 Details of the Investment Strategy can be found on the Council's website at www.thanet.gov.uk.
 The key areas of the Investment Strategy are that the minimum criteria for investment counterparties include:

-- Credit ratings of Short Term of F1, Long Term A, Support 3 and Individual C (Fitch or equivalent rating), with the lowest available rating being applied to the criteria - UK institutions provided with support from the UK Government
+- Credit ratings of Short Term of F1, Long Term A, Support 3, Viability bb and financial strength C - (Fitch or equivalent rating), with the lowest available rating being applied to the criteria - UK institutions provided with support from the UK Government.

-This Council uses the creditworthiness service provided by Sector.
+This Council uses the creditworthiness service provided by Capita Asset Services.
 This service uses a sophisticated modelling approach with credit ratings from all three rating agencies - Fitch, Moodys and Standard and Poors, forming the core element.
 However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays:

-- credit watches and credit outlooks from credit rating agencies - CDS spreads to give early warning of likely changes in credit ratings - sovereign ratings to select counterparties from only the most creditworthy countries
+- credit watches and credit outlooks from credit rating agencies, - CDS spreads to give early warning of likely changes in credit ratings, - sovereign ratings to select counterparties from only the most creditworthy countries.

-The full Investment Strategy for 2012/13 was approved by Full Council on 19 January 2012 (available on the Council's website).
+The full Investment Strategy for 2013/14 was approved by Full Council on 7 February 2013 and a revised version was approved by Full Council on 16 May 2013 (available on the Council's website).

-Customers for goods and services are assessed, taking into account their financial position, past experience and other factors, with individual credit limits being set in accordance with internal ratings in accordance with parameters set by the Council.
+Customers for goods and services are assessed, taking into account their financial position, past experience and other factors, with individual credit limits being set in accordance with internal ratings and parameters set by the Council.

-The Authority's maximum exposure to credit risk in relation to its investments in banks, building societies and money market funds of £23.603m as at 31st March 2013 cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Authority's maximum exposure to credit risk in relation to its investments in banks, building societies and money market funds of £27.615m as at 31 March 2014 cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2013 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2014 that this was likely to occur.